-When storing key-value pairs in a hash table, it is necessary to use a hash function to transform the key into an index in the range of 0 to m-1, where m is the size of the hash table.
-The goal of the hash function is to uniformly distribute the keys in this range i.e. each key should have an equal chance of being mapped to any integer between 0 and m-1.
-This is known as the assumption of uniform hashing.
+When storing key-value pairs in a hash table, we use a hash function to transform the key into an index in the range of 0 to m-1, where m is the size of the hash table.
+Here goal of the hash function is to uniformly distribute the keys in this range i.e. each key should have an equal chance of being mapped to any integer between 0 and m-1.
+This is also known as the assumption of the uniform hashing.

-In other words, a good hash function satisfies the assumption of uniform hashing: each key is equally likely to hash to any of the m slots.
-Unfortunately, this ideal situation is challenging to achieve, making the understanding of hashing interesting.
+So a good hash function satisfies the assumption of uniform hashing: each key is equally likely to hash to any of the m slots.
+Unfortunately, this ideal situation is challenging to achieve, making the understanding of hashing interesting!

-The most commonly used method for hashing is known as modular hashing, which involves mapping a key k into one of the m slots by taking the remainder of k divided by m.
+The most commonly used method for hashing is known as modular hashing, which map a key k into one of the m slots by taking the remainder of k divided by m.
 This can be represented by the hash function h(k) = k mod m.
-For example, if the hash table has size m = 12 and the key is k = 100, then h(k) = 4.
+For example, if table size m = 12 and k = 100, then h(k) = 4.
 Modular hashing is fast, as it only requires a single division operation.
 However, it is important to avoid certain values of m or to choose a specific value of m when using this method.

-Observation 1: When using modular hashing, it is generally not a good idea to choose m as a power of 2.
+Observation 1: It is not a good idea to choose m as a power of 2.
 If m = 2^p, the value of k mod m will be the p lowest-order bits of k.
 This can lead to high collisions if the low-order p-bit of several keys are same.
 Similarly, if the keys are base-10 numbers and m is 10^k, then the hash function will provide k least significant digits as an output.

 Consider a scenario where we need to allocate a hash table to hold 2000 keys (n).
 To ensure that we only have to examine an average of 3 elements in an unsuccessful search, we can allocate a hash table of size 701 (m).
-701 is chosen because it is a prime number that is near 2000/3, but not close to any power of 2.
+We have 701 because it is a prime number that is near 2000/3, but not close to any power of 2.

-Imagine that we want to use a hash table to store three-digit telephone area codes (keys) and choose a table size of 100 (m).
-In this case, if the middle digit of the area codes is 0 or 1, the values of k mod m will be heavily concentrated in the range 0 to 20.
-To disperse the values more evenly, it is better to choose a prime number for m that is not close to 100.
-Similarly, when dealing with IP addresses (which are binary numbers with specific patterns), it's a good idea to use a prime number (not a power of 2) as the table size (m).
+Suppose we want to use a hash table to store three-digit telephone area codes (keys) and choose a table size 100 (m).
+In this case, if the middle digit of the area codes is 0 or 1, the values of k mod m will be concentrated in the range 0 to 20.
+To disperse the values more evenly, it is better to choose a prime number for table size m that is not close to 100.
+Similarly, when dealing with IP addresses (which are binary numbers with specific patterns), it's a good idea to use a prime number (not a power of 2) as the table size.

 Observation 3: If the size of the table cannot be adjusted easily to be a prime, we can use this hash function: h(k) =(k mod p) mod m, where p is a prime, and p > m (p should be sufficiently larger than m, but it should be sufficiently smaller than the number of all possible keys).

 Observation 4: Sometimes finding a large list of primes is not easy.
-So another possibility would be this: at random, select two numbers, a and b, such that a < p, b < p, and let h(k) =((ak + b) mod p) mod m.
-This function is more complicated to compute than the previous one, but it gives a good average performance for all inputs.
+So another possibility would be this: At random, select two numbers, a and b, such that a < p, b < p, and let h(k) =((ak + b) mod p) mod m.
+This function is more complicated to compute, but it gives a good average performance for all inputs.

-Here is another interesting example!
+Here is another example!
 Suppose there are 500 students identified by their social security number, and all possible social security numbers are 1 billion!
-So we will not allocate an array of size 1 billion to store information about them.
+So it is not a good idea to allocate an array of size 1 billion to store information about them.
 Instead, we can use the last three digits of the numbers, in which case we need only an array of size 1000.
 But there may be students with the same last three digits (in fact, with 500 students, the probability of that is relatively high).
 So in this situation, we can use the last four digits, or the last three digits and the first letter of the student’s name, to minimize duplicates even further.
 However, using more digits requires a larger-size table and results in a smaller utilization.

 Most hash functions assume that keys are a set of natural numbers, i.e., N = {0, 1, 2, 3, ....}.
 So, if the keys are not natural numbers, we need to find a way to interpret them as natural numbers.
 For example, in the case of a string, one basic idea is to interpret a string as the sum of the ASCII values of the characters in a string.
 But this idea can create large chances of collision when large number of strings have same sum of the ASCII values of characters.